Beirut Central District

-The Beirut Central District (BCD) or Centre Ville is the historical and geographical core of Beirut, the capital of Lebanon.
-Also called downtown Beirut, it has been described the “vibrant financial, commercial, and administrative hub of the country.”
-It is thousands of years old, traditionally a focus of business, finance, culture and leisure.
+The Beirut Central District, historically named "Al-Balad", is the historical and geographical core of Beirut, the capital of Lebanon.
+Also called downtown Beirut, it has been described as the “vibrant financial, commercial, and administrative hub of the country.”
+It is thousands of years old, with a traditional focus on business, finance, culture, and leisure.

 The area is situated on the city's northern coast and is easily accessible from all parts of the city.
 This includes the adjacent Beirut Seaport and Rafik Hariri International Airport.
 Major roads converge on it or from boundaries to the east, south and west, or line its 1.5 km long seafront to the north.

-After the city center was destroyed by the Lebanese Civil War, it underwent thorough reconstruction and development, which restored its cultural and economic position in the region.
+After the city center was destroyed by the Lebanese Civil War, Beirut underwent thorough reconstruction and development, which restored its cultural and economic position in the region.
 A master plan for reconstructing the city was officially approved by the Lebanese Government in March 1994 after a series of detailed studies alongside public and professional seminars.
-On May 5, 1994, Solidere, The Lebanese company for the development and reconstruction of the Beirut Central District was formed, launching the largest urban redevelopment project of the 1990s.
+On May 5, 1994, Solidere, the Lebanese company for the development and reconstruction of the Beirut Central District was formed, launching the largest urban redevelopment project of the 1990s.
 Ever since, Beirut Central District has evolved into an integrated business and commercial environment.

 Today, Beirut Central District hosts the Lebanese Parliament, the Lebanese Government headquarters, the Beirut Stock Exchange, the regional offices of the United Nations, International Labour Organization, UNESCO, World Bank, as well as the headquarters of the ESCWA and the Union of Arab Banks.

 Culture and heritage projects

 Heritage Trail

 The Heritage trail is a pedestrian circuit in the city's historic core and the traditional Beirut city center.
-The trail connects the main archaeological sites, places of historic interest, monuments and heritage buildings which are important to Beirut's rich past.
-The trail's path is marked by bronze medallions grouted into the sidewalk, with large general or district panels and smaller monument panels made from glazed lava stone tiles with texts in three languages (Arabic, French, English).
+The trail connects the main archaeological sites, places of historic interest, monuments and heritage buildings which are important to Beirut's past.
+The trail's path is marked by bronze medallions grouted into the sidewalk, with general or district panels and smaller monument panels made from glazed lava stone tiles with texts in three languages (Arabic, French, English).
 The Heritage Trail is planned to start and end at the "City History Museum" on the ancient Tell Area.
-In an initial phase, pending the completion of the museum, the circuit will start at Beirut Souks, which retain the 2500-year-old ancient street grid and Ottoman access gates, and several other archaeological remains like the Phoenician-Persian quarter, Byzantine mosaics, old city wall and moat.
+In an initial phase, pending the completion of the museum, the circuit will start at Beirut Souks, which retain the 2500-year-old street grid and Ottoman access gates, and several other archaeological remains like the Phoenician-Persian quarter, Byzantine mosaics, old city wall and moat.
 The trail is divided into four major sections: